Woody Jenkins: U.S. House special election, 2008

 On January 16, 2008, U.S. Representative Richard Hugh Baker, representing Louisiana's 6th congressional district, announced that he would soon resign from Congress.
 The political careers of Jenkins and Baker actually began on the same day thirty-four years earlier in 1972, when both were freshman Democratic members of the East Baton Rouge Parish state House delegation.

 On January 17, 2008, Jenkins announced his candidacy for the GOP nomination in the special election.
 Jenkins received the endorsements of Pat Toomey's Club for Growth Political Action Committee, and Dr. James Dobson, founder of Focus on the Family.
 He also received the endorsement of the East Baton Rouge Parish Republican Party.
-Jenkins later received the endorsement of the National Rifle Association.
+Jenkins later received the endorsement of the NRA Political Victory Fund.

 In the primary, he faced Paul Sawyer, Baker's congressional aide, Laurinda L. Calongne, president of Robert Rose Consulting; and Michael Cloonan, a veteran of the United States Navy from East Feliciana Parish.

 Jenkins led in public opinion polls prior to the primary but fell eighty-four votes short of an outright majority to win the GOP nomination.
 Calongne, with 7,584 ballots (25 percent), finished second and forced Jenkins, with 14,849 votes (just under 50 percent), into a runoff.
 Sawyer trailed with 6,924 (23 percent).
 Cloonan held the critical balance of 425 votes (1 percent).

 In the April 5 Republican runoff against Calongne, Jenkins won handily, taking 15,179 (62 percent) of the vote to Calongne's 9,327 (38 percent) votes.
 He faced Democratic State Representative Don Cazayoux of New Roads in the special election.
 Jenkins was immediately endorsed by Governor Jindal.

 In Congress, Senator David Vitter and the three Republicans in Louisiana's House delegation – Jim McCrery, Rodney Alexander, and Charles Boustany endorsed Jenkins.
 Jenkins was also supported by House Minority Leader John Boehner, Minority Whip Roy Blunt, and Assistant Whip Eric Cantor.
 On April 25, former U.S. Senator John Breaux, now a resident of Maryland, endorsed Cazayoux on grounds that the self-styled "John Breaux Democrat" could work across party lines.
 In 1996, Breaux had also opposed Jenkins in the race against Mary Landrieu.

 Before the 1996 Senate general election, Jenkins' campaign retained a firm to do automated phone calls to voters.
-The firm had previously done work for David Duke, a white supremacist and fellow republican candidate in the primary for the 1996 senate election.
+The firm had previously done work for David Duke, a white supremacist and fellow Republican candidate in the primary for the 1996 senate election.
 He was fined $3,000 by the Federal Election Commission because the purchase was paid for by his ad agency instead of directly by the campaign.
 Later Jenkins learned that Duke received a commission from the firm he had hired, but Jenkins insisted that he had no knowledge that Duke would profit from the transaction.
 However, his signed agreement with the FEC admitted that he knew Duke had used the same firm.